 Along with the Pharmacy Act, Pharmacy education is also governed by the Drugs and Cosmetics Act of 1940, which elaboratesthe manufacture, distribution, and sale of drugs.
 Currently, there are no regulatory body and regulatory control for clinical pharmacy practice.

-The Entry level for the various pharma programs like D.Pharm, B.Pharm, and Pharm D programs is an extensive education in the various basicsciences.
+The Entry level for the various pharma Degree programs like D.Pharm, B.Pharm, and Pharm D programs is an extensive education in the various basicsciences.

 Diploma in Pharmacy (D.Pharm) - The D.Pharm course requires a minimum of 2 years duration followed by 500 hours of required practical training anticipated to be completed within 3 months in either a hospital or community setting.